-The PFM agreement has to clearly stipulate the rights and responsibilities concerning the forest of the two key signatories, the Wereda level government and the Got level forest management group committee (which is recognised as a legal entity because of its branch status to the Wereda FMA).

-It is important to provide as much opportunity as possible for communities to try to convince the government at all decision making levels on maximising user rights within the PFM agreement.
+- The PFM agreement has to clearly stipulate the rights and responsibilities concerning the forest of the two key signatories, the Wereda level government and the Got level forest management group committee (which is recognised as a legal entity because of its branch status to the Wereda FMA).
+The wild coffee and biodiversity conservation issues should be incorporated clearly for both signatory parties. - It is important to provide as much opportunity as possible for communities to try to convince the government at all decision making levels on maximising user rights within the PFM agreement.
 Efforts should be taken to enable the Forest Management Association to raise awareness and negotiate with the Regional, Zonal and Wereda level of governments as well as different concerned branches, including the judiciary and law enforcement.
 Active participation in, and consultation on, drafts of the agreement among all key government stakeholders will increase chances of buy-in, and thus improve support for the agreement's implementation.
-Numerous strategies can be employed to maximise the opportunity of communities to influence the contents of the agreement: facilitated multi-stakeholder workshops, PFM field site visits for government officials, contributions to policy review processes, etc.

-Once the PFM agreement contents are agreed it is important that the PFM agreement is given written approval by the regional government and that this written approval and the agreed document format is communicated with all relevant government levels and branches.
+Numerous strategies can be employed to maximise the opportunity of communities to influence the contents of the agreement: facilitated multi-stakeholder workshops, PFM field site visits for government officials, contributions to policy review processes, etc. - Once the PFM agreement contents are agreed it is important that the PFM agreement is given written approval by the regional government and that this written approval and the agreed document format is communicated with all relevant government levels and branches.
+Once, the regional body approves the template/model agreement, the site specify issues can be entertained within this provision.